Influence of fake news in Twitter during the 2016 US presidential election: Methods

-Among the 55 million tweets with URLs linking outside of Twitter, we identified tweets directing to websites containing fake news by matching the URLs' hostname with a curated list of fake, false, conspiratorial, and misleading news websites compiled by a research team headed by Melissa Zimdars of Merrimack College, USA, freely available at \url{www.opensources.co}.
-This list classifies websites in several categories, such as ``Fake News'', ``Satire'' or ``Junk Science''.
+Among the 55 million tweets with URLs linking outside of Twitter, we identified tweets directing to websites containing fake news by matching the URLs' hostname with a curated list of websites, which, in the judgment of a media and communication research team headed by Melissa Zimdars of Merrimack College, USA, are either fake, false, conspiratorial or misleading.
+The list, freely available at \url{www.opensources.co}, classifies websites in several categories, such as ``Fake News'', ``Satire'' or ``Junk Science''.
 For our study, we construct two non-overlapping set of websites: \textit{fake news} websites and \textit{extremely biased} websites.
-The set of fake news website is constructed by joining the hostnames from the categories ``Fake News'', ``Conspiracy Theory'' and ``Hate News'' from \url{www.opensources.co}.
-The following definitions of these three categories are given on \url{www.opensources.co} \begin{itemize} \item ``Fake News'': sources that entirely fabricate information, disseminate deceptive content, or grossly distort actual news reports, \item ``Conspiracy Theory'': sources that are well-known promoters of kooky conspiracy theories, \item ``Hate News'': sources that actively promote racism, misogyny, homophobia, and other forms of discrimination. \end{itemize}
+The set of fake news website is constructed by joining the hostnames listed under the categories ``Fake News'' and ``Conspiracy Theory'' by \url{www.opensources.co}.
+The following definitions of these {two} categories are given on \url{www.opensources.co} \begin{itemize} \item ``Fake News'': sources that entirely fabricate information, disseminate deceptive content, or grossly distort actual news reports, \item ``Conspiracy Theory'': sources that are well-known promoters of kooky conspiracy theories. \end{itemize}

-The set of extremely biased websites contains hostnames appearing in the category ``Extreme Bias'' (defined as ``sources that come from a particular point of view and may rely on propaganda, decontextualized information, and opinions distorted as facts'') but not in any of the categories used to construct the set of fake news.
+The set of extremely biased websites contains hostnames appearing in the category ``Extreme Bias'' (defined as sources that come from a particular point of view and may rely on propaganda, decontextualized information, and opinions distorted as facts by \url{www.opensources.co}) but not in any of the categories used to construct the set of fake news.
+Hostnames in each categories along with the number of tweets with a URL pointing toward them are reported in \TabHostnames{}.
+We discard insignificant outlets accumulating less then one percent of the total number of tweets in their category.\\